Darling River Eco Corridor #38

 Project Information:

-Darling River Eco Corridor #38 is a Human-Induced Regeneration (HIR) project located in the semi-arid rangelands of Western New South Wales.
-Based on the project coordinates, the property is situated approximately 90–100 kilometers east of Wilcannia and west of Cobar, likely near the Barrier Highway in the Central Darling Shire.
-Registered in May 2018, the project encompasses a significant area of 29,875 hectares.
-The region is traditionally utilized for extensive grazing of sheep, goats, and cattle, often on large pastoral stations where vegetation management is critical for land viability.
+Darling River Eco Corridor #38 is a Human-Induced Regeneration (HIR) project located in the remote Far West region of New South Wales, approximately 100km southeast of Wilcannia and 140km west of Cobar.
+Registered in May 2018, the project spans a significant area of 29,875 hectares.
+The property operates within the Central Darling Shire Council area, a region historically dominated by extensive rangeland grazing for sheep, cattle, and goats.

 Recommended Reading